SourceLabOrg/kafka-webview/README.md

 #### Locally defined users

 Using the default configuration, Kafka WebView will require users to login and access the app.
-These users are locally defined by an administrator user within the application.
+These users are locally defined by an administrator user and managed within the application.

 Your application yml file should be configured with the following options: